 Reason 1: WHO is eating it

-For Paul on the other hand who is a big bulky 250 lb guy, 80 lbs overweight, suffering from mucousy congestion oatmeal is a disaster waiting to happen no matter what the studies say.
+For Paul on the other hand, who is a big bulky 250 lb guy, 80 lbs overweight, suffering from mucousy congestion oatmeal is a disaster waiting to happen no matter what the studies say.
 By eating oatmeal on a regular basis he will likely gain more weight due to its heavy quality and sweet taste, the sweet taste being comprised of water and earth.
 His congestion would increase manifold especially if he combined the oatmeal with dairy.

 Reason 2: WHEN and WHERE it is being eaten

-The second reason why “it’s supposed to be good for you” doesn’t work is when and where you are eating it.
+The second reason why 'it’s supposed to be good for you' doesn’t work is when and where you are eating it.
 What is the season?
 What climate do you find yourself in?

 Sue, with her substantial Vata imbalance, could probably eat oatmeal any season, any time of day, anywhere and it would benefit her.
-However if you are not that far off balance or are of a different body type season and climate play a major role.
+However, if you are not that far off balance or are of a different body type season and climate play a major role.
 For example, John is a stalky, bulky guy like Paul but not overweight.
-John loves to go ski touring in the cold winter months, exercises a lot in general and finds himself in the mega dry, mountainous climate of Jackson Hole.
-He would benefit from a bowl of hot, steamy oatmeal big time counteracting the cold, dry climate and season.
+John loves to go ski touring in the cold winter months, exercises a lot in general, and finds himself in the mega dry, mountainous climate of Jackson Hole.
+He would benefit from a bowl of hot, steamy oatmeal big-time counteracting the cold, dry climate and season.

-Reason 3: WHAT your activity level is
+Reason 3: WHAT is your activity level is

 The third reason why “it’s supposed to be good for you” doesn’t work is your activity level.
 What if John, the stalky, active guy, broke his foot and could not exercise for a while.
-And because funds are tight he decides to spend the summer in the heat of South Carolina with his parents.
+And because funds are tight he decides to spend the summer in the heart of South Carolina with his parents.
 If John ate a steamy oatmeal bowl, I don’t think his heart health or LDL levels would improve a bit.

 Reason 4: HOW you are preparing it

 The fourth reason why “it’s supposed to be good for ya” doesn’t work is how you prepare a substance.
 Oatmeal thrown in a bowl topped with cold milk would be disastrous to Sue.
-It would perpetuate the cold, dry and light qualities already present in her body.
+It would perpetuate the cold, dry, and light qualities already present in her body.

-However, if Sue simmered the oatmeal in water or milk, added some cinnamon and ginger for some demulcent and agni (digestive fire) enhancing quality it would nourish her deeply.
+However, if Sue simmered the oatmeal in water or milk, and added some cinnamon and ginger for some demulcent and agni (digestive fire) enhancing quality it would nourish her deeply.
 Her constipation and dryness of her skin would improve.

 Paul, on the other hand, would get clogged up.
 The heavy and moist qualities in his body would be perpetuated by the heavy and moist qualities of the oatmeal.
 Doesn’t sound advantageous, does it?

 For myself, I have scratched the “It’s supposed to be good for ya” statement from my dictionary.
-Instead I ask myself: Is it good for ME?
+Instead, I ask myself: Is it good for ME?

-I analyze what qualities are in excess or deficient in my body and mind, what season is it, what climate do I live in and what is my exercise level today.
+I analyze what qualities are in excess or deficient in my body and mind, what season is it, what climate I live in, and what is my exercise level today.
 And if I really crave something that really isn’t that great for me, I ask myself how I can prepare it so it doesn’t throw me off.